EchoFreeCore/TOS-7/README.md

 SCHEDULER
 --------------------------

-TOS-7 supports preemptive multithreading, using a fixed-priority, multi-class scheduler.
+TOS supports preemptive multithreading, using a fixed-priority, multi-class scheduler.

 There are three classes: